omarmohsen/katacoda-scenarios-1/jenkins-scenario/step11.md

 For the last step, we will add a stage to push the image we have to Docker Hub.

+But first, you will have to stop the running container, because the pipeline will re-run it on the same port and with the same name, which will get you an error

+`docker ps | grep django-blog`{{execute}}, copy the `Container ID`, and paste it in the next command.

+`docker stop <container-ID>`

 So, paste the following as your second stage after the previous one:

 `